 - Customer journey mapping.
-Using our findings, we facilitate current- and future-state journey-mapping workshops to help identify customer pain points and recommendations.
+Using data science services and our findings, we facilitate current- and future-state journey-mapping workshops to help identify customer pain points and recommendations.

 - Recommendations and prioritization.
 We put all the above together and work with clients to prioritize the future-state recommendations.
 Then we develop an implementation roadmap of priorities based on customer impact, cost, and effort.

 Is ethnographic research the solution?

 It can be challenging to know where to begin to understand how customers feel about their utility experience and what they desire moving forward.
 That’s where ethnographic research comes in.
 Ethnographic research focuses on VOC by examining customers’ wants, needs, and opinions in real time.
 This method of listening to customers has been around for years and has been used successfully across various industries.

 We recently concluded a project with Con Edison using ethnographic research to understand customers’ perceptions around electric vehicles (EVs) and EV charging.
 We designed an ethnographic market research study to elicit New Yorkers’ true opinions via pictures, messages, and self-filmed videos on EVs, EV charging, and curbside chargers.
 Con Edison used this ethnographic research to guide its messaging strategy for EV and curbside charging.

 E Source’s Adam Maxwell recently hosted a webinar with Con Edison’s Brian Ross to talk in detail about Con Edison’s work with E Source.
 We covered:

 - Our approach to the ethnographic market research study